b-charles/pigs/config/README.md

 #### Test configuration source

-The module can also be used to define some values for unit tests.
+The package can also be used to define some values for unit tests.
 When using the functions `Test` or `TestMap`, a special component is created using the given map as a configuration source and defined in the test scope.
 Each call of `Test` or `TestMap` increase the priority of the generated component: which means you can override a configuration value:
 ```go

   config.TestMap(map[string]string{